 However, in some cases, the strategy to bring more assets under management doesn’t involve creating more wealth for the client.

 Today, though, there are many portfolio management arrangements available to the average investor.
-Betterment offers such a service, investing your money in a diversified portfolio according to your time horizon and risk tolerance.
-Motif Investing has Commission-Free Horizon Motifs that represent a diversified portfolio.
-Online brokerage firms have a range of offerings that include portfolio-building tools and managed portfolios available to investors who deposit a minimum of $10,000.]
+Betterment offers such a service, for example; the firm invests your money in a diversified portfolio according to its algorithms and its specifications.

 Occasionally, there are conflicts of interest between clients and portfolio management firms